MichaelCurrin/netlify-auth-quickstart/docs/setup-and-run.md

     1. Create an API.
     1. Configure it.
 Example values:
         - Name: `Netlify Auth Quickstart`
-        - Identifier: `https://netlify-auth-quickstart.netlify.app/.netlify/functions` (your Netlify Function URL).
+        - Identifier: `https://netlify-auth-quickstart.netlify.app/.netlify/functions` (your Netlify Functions URL).
             - The help says this does not have to be a URL, so `/.netlify/functions` might be fine.
             - This will be used as the `audience` identifier on API calls.
-        - Permissions:
+        - Permissions (optional):
-            - Permisions: `read:shows`
+            - Permissions: `read:shows`
             - Description: `Shows`
 1. Set up a user.
     1. Go to the User Managment, Users tab.
     1. Create a new user for yourself or someone else.
     1. Open the email inbox and click on the link in the verification email.

+Create more APIs as needed.

+If you change your API URL, you'll have to create a **new** one as you cannot change an existing one's URL.
+And then create and assign permissions again.

+If you want to use roles instead of permissions, I think you also have to explicitly tick an option to enable [RBAC](https://auth0.com/docs/authorization/rbac/enable-role-based-access-control-for-apis).

 ### 3. Netlify